dese1849/YaYa-PII-SC---Full-stack-Developer-Coding-Test/README.md

 YaYa Wallet - Full-Stack Engineer Coding Test
-This project implements a transaction monitoring dashboard using the YaYa Wallet API.
+This Mini project implements a transaction monitoring dashboard using the YaYa Wallet API.
 It allows users to view and search their transactions in a responsive, user-friendly interface.
 ________________________________________
-🚀** Features**
+🚀** **Features****
 1. Transaction Table with:
       o Transaction ID, Sender, Receiver, Amount, Currency, Cause, Created At
 2. Pagination (p query param for page number)